shiruken/hackintosh/README.md

 ## Configure Clover

 The Clover configuration for the installation is heavily based upon u/corpnewt's [r/Hackintosh Vanilla Desktop Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) for the [Coffee Lake](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/config.plist-per-hardware/coffee-lake) microarchitecture.
-Each section of the configuration is documented below.
+Each section of the configuration in Clover Configurator is documented below.
 A sanitized version of the config file I used can be found in [`EFI_install/CLOVER/`](EFI_install/CLOVER/).
 You will need to use Clover Configurator or [`macserial`](https://github.com/acidanthera/MacInfoPkg/releases) to generate a valid serial number and board serial number for the `iMac19,1`  SMBIOS.

 * ACPI
   ![ACPI Page 1](Screenshots/Install_Clover_ACPI_1.png)